 Castor oil should be massaged directly into the abdomen.
 You can also mix it with a few drops of a relaxing essential oil like lavender to help relax the pelvic muscles, and apply it to a warm compress to place on the abdomen.

 Turmeric has strong anti-inflammatory properties that can be beneficial to people experiencing endometriosis symptoms.
 It can also be used to manage endometriosis in the long term.
-Some research has even found that it has the ability to inhibit endometrial growth.
+Some research has even found that it

 You can take turmeric capsules, or make turmeric tea by boiling one cup of water and adding a teaspoon of both turmeric and ginger powder.
 You can also add honey and lemon.
 Drink this three times daily while experiencing symptoms, and at least once daily when you’re using it for maintenance.